shift-left-test/sentinel/README.md

       -l[COUNT], --limit=[COUNT]        Maximum generated mutable count.
                                         Default: 10
       --timeout=[TIME_SEC]              Time limit (sec) for test-command.
 If 0, there is no time limit.
+If auto, time limit is automatically set using the
+                                        test execution time of the original
+                                        code.
-                                        Default: 300
+                                        Default: auto
       --kill-after=[TIME_SEC]           Send SIGKILL if test-command is still running after timeout.
 If 0, SIGKILL
                                         is not sent.
 This option has no meaning